 The instructor accommodates the student with a disability according to the accommodations appropriate for that particular course as recommended by the Disability Services Coordinator.
 Any adjustments to the recommended accommodations require the approval of the Disability Services Coordinator.

-Accommodations may include but are not limited to: extended time in class and for testing, distraction-free/ distraction-reduced environment, readers, scribes, oral tests, assistive technologies, etc. Testing accommodations are provided as described in Test Proctoring Services.
+Accommodations may include but are not limited to: extended time in class and for testing, distraction-free/ distraction-reduced environment, readers, scribes, oral tests, assistive technologies, etc. Testing accommodations are provided as described in Accommodated Testing (Test Proctoring) Services.
 A full description of services provided is listed in the Office of Disability Services Description of Services.